EdiWang/Moonglade.Email/README.md

 ### 1. Setup Azure Key Vault and Azure Function App

-> This Function needs a pre-configured email account to send emaills.
-The account name and server infomations can be configured from environment variables.
-However, the password must be stored in Azure Key Vault to ensure security.
-Thus, you have to create an Azure Key Vault first.

-You need to setup Azure CLI and login to your Azure subscription first.
+- Setup Azure CLI and login to your Azure subscription first.

-Run **"\Azure-Deployment\Deploy.ps1"** to setup the Azure Function App and Azure Key Vault.
+- Run **"\Azure-Deployment\Deploy.ps1"** to setup the Azure Function App and Azure Key Vault.

 Parameters example: